SecretFoundation/docs/docs/dev/quickstart.md

 # Secret Contracts Quickstart

-Get up and running on Secret Network with a local docker environment, as well as testnet (holodeck), to start working with Secret Contracts.
+Get up and running on Secret Network with a local docker environment, as well as testnet (Pulsar-2), to start working with Secret Contracts.

 To learn more about Secret Contracts, please visit our [documentation page](https://docs.scrt.network/dev/secret-contracts.html).